I Want To...

 Dr. Andrew Cosgarea is a professor of orthopaedic surgery at the Johns Hopkins School of Medicine.
 His areas of clinical expertise include sports injuries, arthroscopic rotator cuff repair, elbow UCL reconstruction, knee ACL reconstruction and meniscus repair, shoulder instability stabilization surgery, shoulder joint dislocations and labrum lesions.

-Dr. Cosgarea serves as the head team physician for the Johns Hopkins University Department of Athletics and chief of the Division of Sports Medicine at the Johns Hopkins School of Medicine.
+Dr. Cosgarea serves as the head team physician for the Johns Hopkins University Department of Athletics and is a former chief of the Division of Sports Medicine at the Johns Hopkins Department of Orthopaedic Surgery.

 He received his undergraduate degree from the Pennsylvania State University.
 He earned his M.D. from Jefferson Medical College in Philadelphia, Pennsylvania.
 He completed his residency at the University of Rochester and performed a fellowship in sports medicine at the Johns Hopkins Hospital.